archive-The-Lingo/The-Lingo/README.md

 # TheLingo

-This is an experimental language trying not to assume
+This is an experimental language

 TheLingo don't assume: